-The table includes the results of the latest annual funding updates as at 31st March 2019 and 31st March 2020 which were distributed to members in January 2020 for the POL Section and April 2021 for the RMG Section.
-Post Office has informed the Trustee that it has found some errors in the salary data provided to Pensions Service Centre.
-The Trustee is currently working with Post Office to support the corrections that will be required.
-The 31 March 2020 funding update for the POL Section cannot be completed until the salary data is finalised.
-The errors existed prior to the actuarial valuation and therefore the 2018 valuation results and 2019 funding update may not be accurate for the POL Section.
+For the POL Section, the Post Office informed the Trustee, in February 2020, that it had found some errors in the salary data provided to Pensions Service Centre.

+The Trustee is currently working with the Post Office to support the corrections that will be required.
+The 31 March 2021 actuarial valuation for the POL Section cannot be completed until the salary data is finalised.
+The errors existed prior to the actuarial valuation and therefore the previous 2018 valuation results and 2019 funding update may not be accurate for the POL Section.

-The DBCBS reported a surplus of £18m at 31st March 2020 which led to a discretionary pension increase being awarded at 31st March 2021.
+The DBCBS reported a surplus of £30m at 31st March 2021 which led to a discretionary pension increase being awarded at 31st March 2022.